Mu-L/godot-addons/doc/docs/addons/app_settings.md

 # App Settings

-A hierarchical and flexible settings management library designed for structured application configuration.
+An easy-to-use system for organizing, saving, and updating settings.
+With built-in support for staging changes and reacting to updates in real time.

 This library provides:

-- **Typed settings** with support for staged and immediate application of values.
+- **Staged or immediate settings** with optional custom apply logic
 - **Hierarchical keys** for organized grouping of settings and easy section queries.
 - **ConfigFile integration** for saving and loading settings.
 - **Signal-driven updates** to respond to changes in settings efficiently.
 - **Autoload-ready wrapper** for global access and frame-coalesced signal emission.
 - **Utilities** for filtering, section extraction, and internal setting management.

-[AppSettings](#appsettings-node): Autoload singleton wrapper for global access.
+[AppSettings (Node)](#appsettings-node): Autoload singleton wrapper for global access.
+[AppSettings](#appsettings): App settings manager class.
 [Setting](#setting): Class representing an individual setting.

 [**Download**](https://github.com/kenyoni-software/godot-addons/releases)